andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 $$
 where $v$ is value and $v'$ is modified value.

-To make a something due at 5pm (i.e., 17:00) we can have the formula:
+To make something due at 5 PM (i.e., 17:00), we can have the formula:

 ```javascript
 prop("Deadline") ? (dateBetween(prop("Deadline"), now(), "hours") + 17) / 24 : 100